cakwok/3D-Printing/readme.md

 ## 3D Printing Extrusion Detection Project Summary

-The goal of the project is to participate in the Kaggle competition for Early Detection of 3D Printing Issues, with the aim of detecting a common error in 3D printing - under extrusion - at an early stage.
+The goal of the project is to detect a common error in 3D printing - under extrusion - at an early stage.

 The process of 3D printing involves pushing molten plastic through a small nozzle onto a print bed, and the errors are monitored using close-up cameras mounted near the printer nozzle.